 Like any young person, I made plenty of mistakes.
 We purchased a big house, drove a BMW convertible, spent a lot of money on entertainment, and invested in the wrong financial products*.
 It worked out okay, but we would have wasted a lot less time if we knew about financial independence right from the start.
 It would have given us a focus.

 *I invested with my bank’s financial branch.
 The “free” financial advisor sold us crappy mutual funds with high fees so he could make a commission.
 New investors should start with Vanguard.
 You really can’t go wrong with that.
 Once you know more about investing, you can branch out and invest in other funds and assets.
-Don’t invest with a “free” financial advisor.
+Don’t invest with a “free” financial advisor at the bank.

 What is financial independence?

-Basically, financial independence is when your investment can pay for your cost of living.
+Basically, financial independence is when your investment can cover your cost of living.
 Once you achieve financial independence, you won’t have to work for money anymore.
 Many FI people continue to work because they like their job, they want to shore up their finances, and/or they want to feel useful.
 That’s okay too.
 You don’t have to stop working if you don’t want to.
-Financial independence makes working optional and gives you more choices.
+Financial independence gives you more choices.
 That will come in handy someday.

 Yes, financial independence is possible for regular people.
 You don’t have to be born rich or make a huge amount of money to achieve financial independence.
+You just have to keep an open mind and keep learning.
 Here are some concepts that are crucial to financial independence.

 - Lifestyle inflation – New college grads usually have high lifestyle inflation.
 When you make more money, you spend more too.
 This is dangerous because it will screw up your saving rate.
-Everyone should minimize their lifestyle inflation as much as possible.
+New grads should be very careful about upgrading their lifestyle too quickly.